-The interest rates applicable to loans under the Credit Agreement are generally based on a base rate plus a specified margin, ranging from 0.25% to 1.25%, or the Eurodollar rate (which will convert to an alternative reference rate once LIBOR is discontinued) plus a specified margin, ranging from 1.25% to 2.25%.
-Total interest paid during each of the years ended December 31, 2022 and 2021 was \$0.3 million.
+The interest rates applicable to loans under the Amended Credit Agreement were generally based on, at EHI's option, a base rate plus a specified margin, ranging from 0.25% to 1.25%, or the Adjusted Term SOFR rate, plus a specified margin, ranging from 1.25% to 2.25%.
+In addition, EHI paid a fee on each lender's unused commitment, ranging from 0.20% to 0.50%.
+Total interest paid and/or fees incurred pursuant to the Amended Credit Agreement or Credit Agreement, as applicable, was \$0.5 million for the year ended December 31, 2023 and \$0.3 million for each of the years ended December 31, 2022 and 2021.

-The Credit Agreement contains covenants that require us to maintain: (i) a minimum consolidated net worth of no less than 70% of our stockholders' equity as of September 30, 2020, plus 50% of our aggregate net income thereafter; and (ii) a debt to total capitalization ratio of no more than 35%, in each case as determined in accordance with the Credit Agreement.
-As of December 31, 2022 and 2021, EHI was in compliance with each of these requirements.
+The Amended Credit Agreement contained covenants that require EHI and its consolidated subsidiaries to maintain: (i) a minimum consolidated net worth of no less than \$900.0 million; and (ii) a debt to total capitalization ratio of no more than 35%, in each case as determined in accordance with the Amended Credit Agreement.
+EHI was in compliance with all the covenants associated with the Credit Agreement from its inception to its expiration on December 15, 2023.

-Our insurance subsidiaries' ability to pay dividends to their parent is based on reported capital, surplus, and dividends paid within the prior 12 months.
-For 2023, EICN cannot pay any dividends through March 23, 2023 and can pay \$9.8 million thereafter, without prior regulatory approval; EPIC cannot pay any dividends through July 1, 2023, and can pay \$22.9 million thereafter, without prior regulatory approval; EAC cannot pay any dividends through July 1, 2023, and can pay \$21.0 million thereafter, without prior regulatory approval; and CIC cannot pay dividends through September 9, 2023, without prior regulatory approval, and \$4.0 million thereafter.
+EHI's insurance subsidiaries' ability to pay dividends and distributions is based on their reported capital, surplus, and dividends paid within the prior twelve months.
+For 2024, ECIC cannot pay any dividends through March 15, 2024 and can pay \$23.3 million thereafter, without prior regulatory approval; EICN cannot pay any dividends through March 27, 2024 and can pay \$13.7 million thereafter, without prior regulatory approval; EPIC cannot pay any dividends through July 14, 2024, and can pay \$23.2 million thereafter, without prior regulatory approval; EAC cannot pay any dividends through July 14, 2024, and can pay \$22.4 million thereafter, without prior regulatory approval; and CIC cannot pay dividends through September 20, 2024, without prior regulatory approval, and \$5.7 million thereafter.